devdineshw/katacoda-scenarios/WSO2-APIM-3.2.0-Lab06-XACML-scenario/step2.md

 `create database shared_db;`{{execute}}

-Exit from the MySQL consol and create the tables using the DB scripts comes with the WSO2 APIM
+`exit`{{execute}} from the MySQL consol and create the tables using the DB scripts comes with the WSO2 APIM

 `mysql -u root -p -v am_db < wso2/wso2am-3.2.0/dbscripts/apimgt/mysql.sql`{{execute}}